Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

-The \didv spectra in region D and E differ significantly from those in region B. Here, the Fe atoms are located on CDW minima as indicated by yellow triangles in the Fourier-filtered topography in Fig.\,\ref{Fig:figure6}b.
-This strongly modifies the YSR band structure, which now emerges by hybridizing YSR states of atoms adsorbed at minima of the CDW.
-Slow variations of the bands can again be attributed to changes in the relative alignment of the CDW phase, with the Fourier-filtered image revealing local distortions of the CDW pattern (most pronounced defects encircled by black dashed lines).
+The robustness of the band bending can be probed by further increasing the chain length.
+Figure\,\ref{Fig:figure6} shows a 51-atom chain, which was created by adding Fe atoms to the 27-atom chain in regions D-E. While the \didv spectra along the chain remain unchanged in regions A and B, the CDW in region C changes during manipulation (see also \didv maps in Supplementary Fig.\,12).
+Moreover, the \didv spectra in regions D and E differ significantly from those in region B. Here, the Fe atoms are located on CDW minima as indicated by yellow triangles in the Fourier-filtered topography in Fig.\,\ref{Fig:figure6}b, where the YSR spectrum of the monomers is characteristically different.
+Slow variations of the bands along the chain can again be attributed to changes in the relative alignment with respect to the CDW, with the Fourier-filtered image revealing local distortions of the CDW pattern (most pronounced distortions encircled by black dashed lines).